Geoffrey de Havilland: Aviation career

-Built with money borrowed from his maternal grandfather, de Havilland's first aircraft took two years to build.
+Built with money borrowed from his maternal grandfather, de Havilland's first aircraft took two years to complete.
 Unfortunately, he crashed it during its first very short flight at Seven Barrows near Litchfield, Hampshire in December 1909.
 He built a fresh biplane, making his first flight in it from a meadow near Newbury in September 1910.
 A memorial plaque presently marks the event.
-Subsequent designs were even more successful: in 1912 he established a new British altitude record of 10,500 feet (3.2 km) in an aircraft of his design, the B.E.2.
+Subsequent designs were even more successful: in 1912 he established a new British altitude record of 10,500 feet (3,200 m) in an aircraft of his design, the B.E.2.
 Geoffrey was the designer and his brother Hereward was the test pilot.

 In December 1910, de Havilland joined HM Balloon Factory at Farnborough, which was to become the Royal Aircraft Factory.
 He sold his second aeroplane (which he had used to teach himself to fly) to his new employer for £400.
 It became the F.E.1, the first aircraft to bear an official Royal Aircraft Factory designation.
 For the next three years, de Havilland designed, or participated in the design of, a number of experimental types at the "Factory".
 He was commissioned a second lieutenant (on probation) in the Royal Flying Corps on 2 September 1912, was appointed a reserve officer in the RFC on 24 November and was confirmed in his rank on 25 December.

 In December 1913, de Havilland was appointed an inspector of aircraft for the Aeronautical Inspection Directorate.
 Unhappy at leaving design work, in May 1914 he was recruited to become the chief designer at Airco, in Hendon.
 He designed many aircraft for Airco, all designated by his initials, DH.
 Large numbers of de Havilland-designed aircraft were used during the First World War, flown by the Royal Flying Corps/Royal Air Force.
 De Havilland continued to serve in the RFC during the war.